NCERT Solutions for Class 12 Macro Economics Chapter-6 National Income Determination and Multiplier

 = \(\bar { A }\) + bY

-\(\bar { A }\) = 2 of all autonomous variable, i.e., \((\bar { A\quad } =\bar { C } +\bar { I } )\))
+\(\bar { A }\) = 2 of all autonomous variable, i.e., \((\bar { A\quad } =\bar { C } +\bar { I } )\)) - As we know that the equilibrium level of national income in two sector model is determined where,

 AS = AD

-Y=\(\bar { A }\)+bY=\( \frac { \bar { A } }{ 1-b }\)
+Y=\(\bar { A }\)+bY=\( \frac { \bar { A } }{ 1-b }\) - Diagrammatical representation,

 In the above mentioned diagram, aggregate demand is measured on vertical axis and national income is measured on horizontal axis.
 Initially, at autonomous expenditure \(\bar { A }\), the equilibrium level of national income OY is determined at point E. But due to increase in autonomous expenditure from \(\bar { A }\) to \({ \bar { A } }_{ 1 }\), the aggregate demand curve shifts upward from AD to A\( { D }_{ 1 }\) and at the same level of national income, i.e., OY, aggregate demand is greater than aggregate supply.
 Production will have to be increase to meet the excess demand.
 Consequently, national income will increase from OY to O\( { Y }_{ 1 }\) As, we know positive relationship exists between national income and consumption, so consumption will increase which will, increase the new aggregate demand A\( { D }_{ 1 }\) , till we reach the new equilibrium level of output i.e., O\( { Y }_{ 1 }\) at \( { E }_{ 2 }\)